GerardMaggiolino/Deep-OC-SORT/README.md

 | ---------------- | ---- | ---- | ---- | ---- | ----- |
 | DanceTrack | 61.3 | 45.8 | 82.2 | 92.3| 61.5 |

-* As of Mar 9, 2023, Deep-OC-SORT ranks 1st compared to published methods on MOT17 and MOT20 w.r.t HOA.
+* As of Mar 9, 2023, Deep-OC-SORT ranks 1st compared to published methods on MOT17 and MOT20 w.r.t HOTA.
 It improves tracking performance on DanceTrack over [OC-SORT](https://github.com/noahcao/OC_SORT) by ~6 HOTA.

 ## Installation